5 Meal Planning Tips To Make Life Easer

 Another, probably easier way to do it would be to make a meal plan focused Pinterest board (or several – one for breakfasts, one for lunches, etc.)

-Be sure to brainstorm what your family likes to eat on a regular basis, find those recipes, and add them to your pool first, and the new recipes can come later when one pops up in your Facebook feed, or when it’s shared with you, etc.
+Be sure to brainstorm what your family likes to eat regularly, find those recipes, and add them to your pool first.
+The new recipes can come later when one pops up in your Facebook feed, when it’s shared with you, etc.

-That way when it comes time to make your meal plan, you don’t have to spend time searching far and wide for recipes.
+That way, when it comes time to make your meal plan, you don’t have to search far and wide for recipes.

 2. Make a shopping list at the same time you make your meal plan

 This is essential – you can’t make a recipe if you don’t have the right ingredients!
-By doing this, you can also get a pretty good idea of what your meal plan is going to cost, and tweak accordingly.
+By doing this, you can also get a pretty good idea of what your meal plan will cost and tweak accordingly.

 4. Change it up on a whim

-As we talked about a little bit above, your meal plan is meant to help you, not make you its slave.
+As we discussed above, your meal plan is meant to help you, not make you its slave.
 So, when you feel like changing things up, do it!
-In our family, we almost always have the dinner recipes for lunch, and the lunch recipes for dinner because lunch is the meal we all sit down and enjoy together most consistently, and we prefer a lighter dinner.
+In our family, we almost always have the dinner recipes for lunch and the lunch recipes for dinner because lunch is the meal we all sit down and enjoy together most consistently, and we prefer a lighter dinner.

-And on occasion (well, at least once a week really) I make something that isn’t on the meal plan at all just because it sounds good.
-Like I said, simply having a meal plan has been good for my creativity.
+And on occasion (well, at least once a week, really), I make something that isn’t on the meal plan at all just because it sounds good.
+As I said, simply having a meal plan has been good for my creativity.
 It’s not a sin to stray from your meal plan!

-I like to build in two meals that will for sure leave us with leftovers, and have two corresponding meals that consist entirely (or almost entirely – sometimes you might want to add an extra salad or vegetable) of leftovers.
-Having those leftover meals saves me so much time in the kitchen, and are a godsend when I strategically move them to busy days when I don’t have time for cooking.
+I like to build in two meals that will leave us with leftovers and have two corresponding meals that consist entirely (or almost entirely – sometimes you might want to add an extra salad or vegetable) of leftovers.
+Having those leftover meals saves me so much time in the kitchen and are a godsend when I strategically move them to busy days when I don’t have time for cooking.

 Honestly, while meal planning is a fantastic tool for saving you time and stress, these meal planning tips aren’t the only benefits.

-Watch the video below to learn how meal planning works to save you time, stress, and money.
+Watch the video below to learn how meal planning saves time, stress, and money.

 https://www.facebook.com/frugalfarmwife/videos/2303795573185239/